-(i) Revenue
+(g) Revenue

 Revenue is measured based on the consideration specified in a contract with a customer in exchange for transferring services to a customer, excluding amounts collected on behalf of third party.
-The SC recognises revenue when (or as) it transfers control over a service to customer.
+The SC recognises income when (or as) it transfers control over a service to customer.
 An asset is transferred when (or as) the customer obtains control of the asset.

-The SC transfers control of a good or service at a point in time unless one of the following overtime criteria is met:
+The SC transfers control of services at a point in time unless one of the following over-time criteria is met:

-- (a) The customer simultaneously receives and consumes the benefits provided as the SC performs; - (b) The SC's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - (c) The SC's performance does not create an asset with an alternative use and the SC has an enforceable right to payment for performance completed to date.
+- The customer simultaneously receives and consumes the benefits provided as the SC performs; (a) - The SC's performance creates or enhances an asset that the customer controls as the asset is (b) created or enhanced; or - The SC's performance does not create an asset with an alternative use and the SC has an (c) enforceable right to payment for performance completed to date.

-(ii) Levies
+(i) Levies